 Chief of Police in 1992.

-November 2010—Fourth CALEA accreditation for the department in Garden Grove, California.
+November 2013—Fifth CALEA accreditation for the department in Winston Salem, North Carolina.
+The Police Department received the

-In 2007, the department was awarded the Community Innovation Award by the Illinois Municipal League for its staff meeting format.
-This contributed to the lowest Part I crime rate in Hanover Park history.
+In 2007 the police department was awarded the Community Innovation Award by the Illinois Municipal League.
+The award recognized the police department for their new innovative staff meeting format which helped to contribute of the lowest Part I crime rate in the village's history.

-In 2009, David Webb was appointed Police Chief.
+In 2009, David Webb was appointed the Chief of Police.

-The department has seen consistently low Part I crime statistics over the years however in 2011, the department recorded its lowest Part I rate in the history of the police department.
+Under Chief Webb The department began to receive recognition for its use of technology making our policing efforts more efficient and effective, thus driving home the concept of policing smarter and not harder.
+The Police Chief magazine and the International Association of Chiefs of Police, in August 2011, recognized our use of SharePoint technology for effective communication with our officers and we were awarded the Excellence in Technology award.
+In November 2011 the police department was again recognized for their innovation and committment to their community policing effort.
+The International Association of Chief's of Police and CICSO recognized us with the Webber Seavey Award for our Area Response Team (ART) community policing program.
+At this time the department had seen consistently low Part I crime statistics over the years however in 2011, the department recorded its lowest Part I rate in the history of the police department.
 Part I crime is the benchmark used by the FBI to determine the crime rate in villages and cities.
 This significant accomplishment was noted following the addition of a community policing strategy being coupled with the department's current intelligence driven style of policing.

 THANKS FOR VISITING